 These meetings are varied and include video nights, technical presentations, social nights and presentations by guest speakers from a motoring related body or organisation.
 These evenings also provide you with an opportunity to discuss your technical problems, and as a member locate or purchase spare parts, purchase Club Regalia or borrow from the library.

 Come along and see what we are about.
 Check out the details of the next GM on the Events list.

-For all information contact: Webmaster
+For information on this Website contact: Webmaster

 Rover Car Club of Australia Inc

 Information on membership subscription rates and Application Forms please see this page.

 For Financial RCCA members and members of other Australian based Rover Clubs, RCCA hosts a members only Email discussion group, to discuss RCCA matters in particular but also Rover matters in general.
 This is not an open forum.
 If you would like to be part of our discussions, you can apply to Join from here, in your application to join please mention which Club you are a member of:

 A benefit of RCCA membership, especially for our Country and Interstate Members, is the ability to purchase Spare Parts and Club Regalia.
 For details of what is available to buy over the Internet please see our Spares & Regalia Page.

 Archive of News & Press Releases on the collapse of MG Rover and the resurrected Chinese "Rovers"

 Last updated: November 28, 2013